As-Like | Commonly Confused Words

 etymology

-• Remember that as is used in a formal context, whereas like is more informal.
+• As is often used in formal writing, whereas like is often found in informal speech.

 © 2025 Lithium Lab Pte Ltd